 If you want to buy one, price should be a factor to consider given that it’s a marker for quality.

 The more you’re willing to spend, the more you’d get from a console.
-Not just a high resolution display, but you’ll also have an option to expand the memory in case you need to add more games.
+Not just a high-resolution display, but you’ll also have an option to expand the memory in case you need to add more games.

-- The Best Handheld Emulators for 2021
+- The Best Handheld Emulators in 2022

 - 1. PocketGo – Portable Handheld

 - 2. Retroid Pocket 2 – PS1 Support

 - 4. EASEGMER – Portable Game Player

 - 6. Great Boy – Portable Games for Kids

 - 8. GoolRC – Flip Portable Mini Console